emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/UniBypass/instructionAndSolutionREADME.md

 ```

-In this possible solution I will go through curl command and not the form text.
+In this possible solution, I will go through curl command and not the form text.
 This is the command that I will use to exploit the form, changing only the value of *file_name*.